Agriculture

 What is the problem?

-Traditional, low-intensity agricultural practices are under threat in Cyprus from both abandonment, especially in the hills and uplands, and intensification, mainly in the lowlands.
-During the last 40 years, Europe lost almost 40% of its farmland birds.
+In Cyprus, traditional, low-intensity agricultural practices are under threat from both abandonment, especially in the hills and uplands, and intensification, mainly in the lowlands and on more fertile land.
+Farmland in Cyprus is threatened by urbanization and the conversion of fertile farmland to other land uses.

 What is the solution?